loomchild/bountyfunding/README.md

 		[bountyfunding]
 		api_url = http://localhost:5000

 * You can add new bounty field to your existing reports using [TracQuery](http://trac.edgewall.org/wiki/TracQuery) or [TracReports](http://trac.edgewall.org/wiki/TracReports).
-Due to technical limitations this field can be only sorted in alphabetical order which is not ideal - there is small workaround for TracReports to cast it as INTEGER.
+Due to technical limitations this field can be only sorted in alphabetical order which is not ideal - there is a small workaround for TracReports to cast it as INTEGER.
 For example Active Tickets By Milestone report can look like this:

 		SELECT p.value AS __color__,
 		   'Milestone '||milestone AS __group__,